A Step By Step Breakdown Of Wrongful Death Litigation Process

 If it’s a type of thing where evidence doesn’t necessarily need to be preserved, then you hire a lawyer in what you believe is the appropriate time in which people can make that decision.
 The answer to that question is you should hire a lawyer as soon as possible, but then again, some people are in no frame of mind dealing with the death and they don’t go out and hire a lawyer right away although it would be in their best legal interest if they did.

 Attorneys Handle Wrongful Death Cases On a Pure Contingency Basis

 Interviewer: Don’t attorneys get paid on a contingency for wrongful death cases?

-Stephen Boutros: We work on a pure contingency fee basis, meaning that we are paid nothing on the case including for expenses until the case is either resolved by settlement or a judgment and after a jury verdict.
+Stephen Boutros: I work on a pure contingency fee basis, meaning that I am paid nothing on the case including for expenses until the case is either resolved by settlement or a judgment and after a jury verdict.
 So, there’s no expense to the client whatsoever in the prosecution of the case, with regard to the case expenses or attorney’s fees and there’s only a recovery for attorney fees and expenses in the event that there’s recovery for the case.
 If there’s no recovery, there’s no fee, it’s a risk-free contract to our clients.